lovoski/lovoski.github.io/README.md

   every_page: false # if true, every page will be rendered by MathJax regardless the `mathjax` setting in Front-matter
 ```

-To ensure the webpage con be compiled successfully with pandoc, a distribution of the program should be installed and set to PATH environment variable.
+To ensure the webpage can be compiled successfully with pandoc, a distribution of the program should be installed and set to PATH environment variable.

 Also, to ensure the math function rendered, one tag `mathjax: true` should be included in the front-matter of the markdown page.